 Jaguar F-Pace - from £35,020

-Jaguar entered the market earlier this year with their F-Pace, the SUV designed by master doodler, Jaguar director of design Ian Callum.
+Jaguar entered the market in 2016 with their F-Pace, the SUV designed by master doodler, Jaguar director of design Ian Callum.
 It was a long awaited model from Jaguar and with it came long waiting lists as buyers wanted to own such a contrasting vehicle from the brand’s lineup.

 With its long bonnet, Jaguar front grille with cat badge and large wheels it definitely has the looks to take on its rivals and can tackle gaining a younger audience that maybe some of the other Jaguar models fail to do.